berndhartzer/tanda-pings-hack/README.md

 hard to find info on hack, kept bouncing between same few repos and docs, seemed like a lot of implied knowledge etc. here

+The reason for using Docker was to see if I could set up a workflow where I could fully develop and run an application without installing any of the applications dependencies on my local machine.

+caveats about docker approach e.g. how/why i moved the vendor directory up a level

 ## The solution

 how I made it, why I used docker, benefits etc.